BSI-Bund/secvisogram/docs/user/types/full_product_name/product_identification_helper/x_generic_uris-spec.en.md

-# X Generic Uris - Specification
+# Generic URIs - Specification

 List of generic URIs (`x_generic_uris`) of value type `array` with at least 1 item contains a list of identifiers which are either vendor-specific or derived from a standard not yet supported.